Living La Vida Vegana In Cozumel

 A note about the beaches on Cozumel: If you end up staying on the West side of the Island in San Miguel, you’ll notice that the main port and some of the beaches that line the main street are very touristy, a bit loud, and often require a payment to enter.
 For something more natural, free, and relaxing, refer to the locals!
 We asked our host for her beach suggestions and she pointed us in the right direction.
 We rented bikes from her and found our own little beach paradise!

 Another option for snorkeling or diving is to go on a guided tour.
-You can check out some of them through Airbnb experiences here.
+You can check out some of them through Airbnb experiences or through GetYourGuide, a trusted activity booking site..
 We took a guided tour, ran by a local company called Compadre Tours, and had a fantastic day.
 When you arrive to Playa del Carmen or Cozumel, you’ll most likely be rushed by folks offering snorkeling/diving tours.
 To get a better deal and feel more confident with your tour selection, ask your host or a local which company is best.
 We ended up booking a snorkel trip where we went to three different swimming spots through our Airbnb host and got a better price than other tourists.
 Speaking Spanish will also often help you get a discount.

 Can you spot the starfish?